dm20/Bash/command line/useful_cmd_line.md

 ##### now write your code in the nano file editor:

-##### Example:
+##### Example nano script:

 	    #!/bin/bash
+	    # echo takes in a statement and prints it out when this script is executed
+	    # it can also be entered into the command line manually
-	    echo This is a Bash script # simple example that prints this message when script is run
+	    echo This is a Bash script

 ##### now use keyboard shortcut (ctrl x) followed by the 'y' key to save the script and exit nano

 ##### from the command line:
+    # make the script executable
+    chmod +x scriptname.sh

+    # run it
-    chmod +x scriptname.sh # make the script executable ./scriptname.sh # run the script
+    ./scriptname.sh # run the script

 ## >> to list all WiFi (port en0) networks your device has been on